AgileArtificialIntelligence/AgileArtificialIntelligence.github.io/book/14-Zoomorphic/14-Zoomorphic.markdown

 ## Creature

-A creature is an instance of the class `CCreature`:
+We define a creature as an instance of the class `CCreature`, defined as follow:

 ```Smalltalk
 Object subclass: #CCreature